HSBA PRESIDENT'S MESSAGE

 Aloha,

-This is more than a competition; it is a collective act of social responsibility.
-It is a testament to the belief that our duty extends beyond our desks and into the heart of our community.
+The Competition is a massive undertaking organized by the YLD Mock Trial Committee.
+Preparation for the three-week tournament began in August 2025, involving six months of case development, school recruitment, and logistical coordination.
+More than a Competition; this is a collective act of social responsibility and a testament to the belief that our duty extends beyond our desks and into the heart of our community.

 Mahalo,